renesugar/k_elda_archive/docs/_GettingStarted.md

 $ quilt run ./main.js
 ```

-Quilt automatically detects the changes to your deployment, and will update the
+Quilt automatically detects the changes to the deployment, and will update it
-cluster to implement your changes.
+to implement your changes.
 Note that we didn't need to tell Quilt to
 stop the nginx container and start a new one; we just updated the view of what
 the deployment should look like (in this case, by changing `index.html`), and
 Quilt automatically detects this and updates the cluster accordingly.
 Quilt
 will prompt you to accept the changes that you're making to your deployment;
 type `y`.

-If you run `quilt show`, you'll notice that Quilt has stopped the old
+Run `quilt show` again and notice that Quilt has stopped the old
 container and is starting a new one.
+When the new container is `running`,
-If you navigate to the new IP address,
-you'll notice your new page is up.
+navigate to the new IP address and check that the modified page is up.

+## Stopping the Application
 When you're done experimenting with Quilt, __make sure to stop the machines
-you've started!__.
-Otherwise, they will continue running on Amazon and you will
-be charged for the unused time.
-You can stop everything with Quilt's `stop`
-command:
+you've started!__  Otherwise, your cloud provider might charge you for the
+VMs that are still running.
+Quilt's `stop` command will stop all VMs and
+containers:

 ```console
 $ quilt stop
 ```

-You can use `quilt show` to ensure nothing is still running.
-At this point, you
-can kill the Quilt daemon.
+At this point, you can safely kill the Quilt daemon.